-As you go through this process, which can last a few weeks at least, you will find that you aren’t done there.
-You are left to deal with the cravings and the life as well as learning how to shake all this and more.
-Therefore, it’s better to go to a detox center in Alberta where you can talk to people who understand these and can give you pointers as how to deal with them.
-Sometimes you will need that one on one relationship with a professional to help you to get through those times when those cravings hit hard.
+As you go through this process, which can last a few weeks at least, you will find that you aren't done there.
+You are left to deal with the cravings and life as well as learn how to shake all this and more.
+Therefore, it's better to go to a detox center where you can talk to people who understand these and can give you pointers as to how to deal with them.
+Sometimes you will need that one-on-one relationship with a professional to help you to get through those times when those cravings hit hard.

 The government-funded programs are not for everyone.
 There are also private programs.
-The advantage to the private programs is that they offer a choice in methamphetamine treatment options.
-In addition to rehabilitation programs that use cognitive behavior therapy, the addict can choose a private program that uses holistic approaches to the rehabilitation.
-Many of the private programs are located in rural areas.
+The advantage of the private programs is that they offer a choice in methamphetamine treatment options.
+In addition to rehabilitation programs that use cognitive behavior therapy, the addict can choose a private program that uses holistic approaches to rehabilitation.
+Many of the private addiction programs are located in rural areas.